 happy young asian pregnant woman using laptop to work and find out about paternity and maternity leave while dad hugs his wife belly

-Paternity Leave in Singapore 2024: A Guide for Dads-To-Be
+Paternity Leave in Singapore 2024/2025: A Guide for Dads-To-Be

-Paternity Leave in Singapore 2023: A Guide for Dads-To-Be
+Paternity Leave in Singapore 2024/2025: A Guide for Dads-To-Be

-With the Budget 2023 announcements, working fathers of Singaporean children born on or after 1 January 2024, can take four weeks of government-paid paternity leave (GPPL), up from two weeks.
+Working fathers of Singaporean children born on or after 1 January 2024, can take four weeks of government-paid paternity leave (GPPL), up from two weeks.
 The extra two weeks will be given on a voluntary basis and employers who grant the two additional weeks leave will be reimbursed by the government.

 The Ministry of Social and Family Development (MSF)’s Pro-Family Leave website states that GPPL supports eligible working fathers (including self-employed fathers) in caring for their newborn children and encourages shared parental responsibility.
 Here’s a quick guide to help you understand your leave entitlements: